Congregations & Schools // Calling a worker

 Ordained Pastor Divine Calls

 Call committees that want to extend a Divine Call to a pastor work closely with the District office and their circuit visitor throughout the call process.
-Please click here to contact the District office if you need to begin the call process for a pastor.
+Please click here to contact the District office if your congregation, school, or ministry would like to begin the call process for a pastor.

 Commissioned Minister Divine Calls